 Assemble the Table

-The AI selects 2-3 advisors from your permanent board of 12 based on your decision type and context.
+The AI selects two or three advisors from your permanent board of twelve, chosen by decision type and the live context of your business.

 The Crucible

 Each advisor delivers an opening position.
-Then the board clashes: forced disagreements, challenged assumptions, and a Crucible Question that forces a choice.
+The board clashes.
+Forced disagreements, challenged assumptions, and a Crucible Question that forces a choice.

 The Verdict